 "It is helpful that the EU Commission has addressed such concerns in its replies to the petitions made by Irish and British anti-fluoridation campaigners (EU Petitions 0210/2007 and 0211/2007).
 The EU Commission clearly does not have any difficulty in law with the practice of water fluoridation.
 The Commission stated in 2007: “Taking into account that there is no evidence of an infringement of EU law in this case, the Commission can take no legal action”.

-The same campaigners have misrepresented the NRC report and in regard to the claims made in relation to the York Review, I must advise you that the York Review was itself reviewed three years later by the Medical Research Council (UK) who felt that it did give fluoridation a clean pass on health and effectiveness.
+Some campaigners have misrepresented the NRC report and in regard to the claims made in relation to the York Review, the York Review was itself reviewed three years later by the Medical Research Council (UK) who felt that it did give fluoridation a clean pass on health and effectiveness.
 The persons on the NRC report who spoke out had been appointed to that panel as well known anti-fluoridation campaigners.

 You are also advised to beware anti-fluoridationists’ claims and inferences related to comments made by the Chairman of the National Research Council’s (NRC) comprehensive fluoride review, Dr John Doull.
 In fact, Dr Doull has confirmed in writing that “I do not believe there is any valid scientific reason for fearing adverse health conditions from the consumption of water fluoridated at the optimal level.”

-Finally, I believe you need to consider an important warning in an academic study wherein the author, an Australian health academic, Mr Jason Armfield, warns as follows:
+Finally, you need to consider an important warning in an academic study wherein the author, an Australian health academic, Mr Jason Armfield, warns as follows:

 “Water fluoridation is an important public health initiative that has been found to be safe and effective.
 Nonetheless, the implementation of water fluoridation is still regularly interrupted by a relatively small group of individuals who use misinformation and rhetoric to induce doubts in the minds of the public and government officials.
 It is important that public health officials are aware of these tactics so that they can better counter their negative effect.